Are avocados heart-healthy? If so, what sets them apart?

 In addition, avocados are heart-healthy because they contain a compound called beta-sitosterol, a type of plant sterol.
-Plant sterols have been found to have cholesterol-lowering properties.
-The basic science shows that their molecular structure is similar to cholesterol, so they compete with dietary cholesterol for absorption in the body, thereby reducing cholesterol absorption, including LDL or "bad" cholesterol in the blood.
-Avocados contain 25 milligrams of beta-sitosterol in a 1-oz. serving.
+Plant sterols have cholesterol-lowering properties.
+The basic science shows that their molecular structure is similar to cholesterol, so they compete with dietary cholesterol for absorption in the body, thereby reducing cholesterol absorption, including LDL or “bad” cholesterol in the blood.
+Avocados contain 25 milligrams of beta-sitosterol in a 1-ounce serving.

 Butter is high in saturated fat, which can increase LDL or bad cholesterol.
 One tablespoon of butter contains 7.2g of saturated fat, while 1 tablespoon of avocado contains 0.3g of saturated fat.
 What a difference!
 That could be why avocado toast is gaining popularity.
 Instead of butter, try a little mashed up and spread on your favorite toast.
-Here's an easy and flavorful recipe for avocado toast that can be found in the MyNetDiary Premium recipe collection.
+Here’s an easy and flavorful recipe for Tomato Basil Avocado Toast that can be found in the MyNetDiary Premium recipe collection.

 Instead of sitting down to eat a whole avocado at once, try to find ways to incorporate them into meals and snacks.
 Here are a few ideas to get you started.